digital-land/digital-land.info/docs/entity-search-comparison.md

 compare the same `search.group` and release for each variant.

 Remove the temporary comparison route and verbose diagnostics when the investigation is complete.

+## Comparing results

+The `response.measure` and `request.total` end logs/spans include:

+- `total_matches`: database count before pagination.
+- `returned_rows`: number of entities in the returned page.
+- `response_body_bytes`: uncompressed UTF-8 response body size, including links.
+- `results_bytes`: canonical JSON byte size of the entities/features only.
+- `results_sha256`: hash of those records, including values and array order.

+Compare counts and `results_sha256` for identical requests against the same data.
+The hash ignores object-key order and pagination links, since the two endpoint paths differ.
+Size/count equality alone does not prove records match.
+JSON and GeoJSON include the results hash; HTML has counts and rendered body size only.
+No entity contents are logged. `response.measure` includes an additional JSON encoding pass and hashing; it is diagnostic overhead included in `request.total`.
+The body size is before any proxy compression and excludes HTTP headers.